Second Chechen War: Status

 In 2005, there were about 60,000 Federal troops in Chechnya, but that number has since decreased significantly.
 Tony Wood, a journalist and author who has written extensively about Chechnya, estimated there were about 8,000 local security forces remaining in the region As of 2007.
 Independent analysts say there are no more than 2,000 armed terrorists combatants still fighting, while Russia says only a few hundred remain.
 There is still some sporadic fighting in the mountains and south of the republic, but Russia has scaled down its presence significantly leaving the local government to stabilize things further.
 In February 2008 the President of the separatist Chechen Republic of Ichkeria, Dokka Umarov, spoke of "thousands of fighters" when he addressed a speech to all his fighters in the mountains.

-Most of the more prominent past Chechen separatist leaders have died or have been killed, including former president Aslan Maskhadov and leading warlord and terrorist attack mastermind Shamil Basayev.
+Most of the more prominent past Chechen separatist leaders have died or have been killed, including former president Maskhadov and leading warlord and terrorist attack mastermind Basayev.
 Meanwhile, the fortunes of the Chechen independence movement sagged, plagued by the internal disunity between Chechen moderates and Islamist radicals and the changing global political climate after 11 September 2001, as well as the general war-weariness of the Chechen population.
 Large-scale fighting has been replaced by guerrilla warfare and bombings targeting federal troops and forces of the regional government, with the violence often spilling over into adjacent regions.
 Since 2005, the insurgency has largely shifted out of Chechnya proper and into the nearby Russian territories, such as Ingushetia and Dagestan; the Russian government, for its part, has focused on the stabilization of the North Caucasus.

 Throughout the years Russian officials have often announced that the war is over.
-In April 2002, President Vladimir Putin's declared that the war in Chechnya was over.
+In April 2002, Putin declared that the war in Chechnya was over.

 The Russian government maintains the conflict officially ended in April 2002, and since then has continued largely as a peacekeeping operation.

 In a 10 July 2006, interview with the BBC, Sergei Ivanov, Russia's then–prime minister and former minister of defense, said that "the war is over," and that "the military campaign lasted only 2 years."